soniakeys/graph/tutorials/adjacencylist.md

 ![Dijkstra data](https://cdn.rawgit.com/soniakeys/graph/svg-v0/tutorials/img/ald.svg)

-There is a separate type, `DirectedLabeled`, for specifically directed labeled graphs, but the example here uses just a LabeledAdjacencyList.
+There is a separate type, `LabeledDirected`, for specifically directed labeled graphs, but the example here uses just a LabeledAdjacencyList.
 Dijkstra's algorithm works with adjacency lists representing either directed or undirected graphs, so methods simply take the LabeledAdjacencyList type.